ligi/docs/trezor-faq/eshop.rst

 - `Coinjar.com <https://Coinjar.com>`_
 - `Expresscoin.com <https://Expresscoin.com>`_

 .. note:: If you buy bitcoin from an exchange, please transfer coins to some standard wallet first (Mycelium, Electrum, Jaxx, Copay..) and then process the payment from there.
-Do not use the withdrawal from exchange as a payment for your order please.
+Do not use the withdrawal from an exchange as a payment for your order, please.

 4. Finding other means of exchange in your area